mjs375/Portfolio/PythonTutorial.md

   - ```>>>from prime import is_prime``` *(where file prime(.py) contains func is_prime(n).)*
   - ```>>>is_prime(5)``` => ```True``` *(is_prime takes 1 parameter, 'n', and returns True/False)*

-- **1) Test-Driven Development**: *everytime you fix a bug, you add a test that checks for that bug to a growing list of bug-tests.
+- **Test-Driven Development**: *everytime you fix a bug, you add a test that checks for that bug to a growing list of bug-tests.
 Thus, anytime you add an additional feature, you run the tests and check for any bug-relapses.
 Run the test.py file from the Python interpreter to easily provide some input parameters (thing to test) and some expected values (what it should equal/return).*
 ```
 <<tests.py>> #test file_name
 from <file> import <func> #import the func to run tests on (original program)